wymillerlinux/detroitsmash/README.md

 (actually called Ansible roles and playbooks) as YAML files and run them against the Ansible program to have certain workstations and/or servers provisioned and to go.
-This link [here](https://www.ansible.com/overview/how-ansible-works) will give a better explaination of what Ansible is and how it works.
+This link [here](https://www.ansible.com/overview/how-ansible-works) will give a better explanation of what Ansible is and how it works.

 ## Installation